Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 <img style=" width:800px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN18.png">

 Looking at the results in section 9 from our comparative of matching methods, which they are the mean absolute error in the ATT in our data after applying four different mathcing methods, namely:
-* Nearest Niebour propensity score estimated with Logistic Regression
+* Nearest Neighbor propensity score estimated with Logistic Regression
-* Nearest Niebour propensity score estimated with Random Forest
+* Nearest Neighbor propensity score estimated with Random Forest
-* Nearest Niebour propensity score estimated with Generalized Boosting model
+* Nearest Neighbor propensity score estimated with Generalized Boosting model
 * Genetic matching on coviarates and ropensity score estimated with Generalized Boosting model

 which were applied on six different simulated datasets each with different characteristics.

 We can see clearly, that:

   * Genetic matching does very poorly in all datasets, even it looked to us very attractive theory.
-Beside the poor results of Genetic matching we have encountered an excessive computational power requirement in order to perform the matching method, especially when the data we highly dimensional.
+Beside the poor results of Genetic matching we have encountered an excessive computational power requirement in order to perform the matching method, especially when the data was highly dimensional.
   * Nearest Neighbor with Random Forest and Generalized Boosting propensity score doesn’t perform very bad but also not good as our expectations.
   * Our winning model is as always, the simplest model, Nearest Neighbor with Logistic Regression estimated propensity score, we were definitely surprised with its result.
 In addition of the good results, it was easy to implement and did not required any computational power, beside its possibility of being interpreted, contrary to the other methods which are considered black box models.